Charlie J J Brodie BTEC Media Blog 2014

 3MW

-A 3 minute wonder is a documentary type video, aired in the middle of the channel's weekdaprimetime schedule.
+A 3 minute wonder is a documentary type video, aired in the middle of the channel's weekday primetime schedule.
 It gives first time directors and producers a chance to air their work to a larger audience.

 The purpose of my 3 minute wonder is to inform people of a difficult topic, hopefully to change their views on said topic.